Burgos: Monasterio de las Huelgas

 The Monasterio de las Huelgas Reales (Monastery of the Royal Retreats) on the outskirts of the city, was founded in 1180 by king Alfonso VIII, and was begun in a pre-Gothic style, although almost every style has been introduced over many additions.
 The remarkable cloisters have been described as "unrivalled for beauty both of detail and design, and perhaps unsurpassed by anything in its age and style in any part of Europe" (1911 Encyclopædia Britannica).
 One cloister has semicircular arches with delicate and varied columns; the other has an ogival style of early Gothic.
 The interior of the church has enormous columns supporting its magnificent vault; the entrance is modern.
 This convent historically benefited from extraordinary privileges granted to its abbess by kings and popes.

 Miraflores Charterhouse

 The Carthusian monastery, Miraflores Charterhouse (Cartuja de Miraflores) is situated about four kilometres from the historic city center.
 Among the treasures of the Charterhouse are the wooden statue of St. Bruno, the wooden choir stalls in the church and the tombs of King Juan II and of his spouse, Queen Isabella of Portugal, constructed of marble and with their recumbent effigies sculpted in alabaster.
 Around the top frieze are statues of angels in miniature.
 The French soldiers in the Spanish War of Independence (1814) mutilated this work, cutting off some of the heads and carrying them away to France.
 King Juan II's daughters by his first wife, heiresses Princesses Catherine and Eleanor of Asturias, are also buried in the monastery.

+Castle

+Located on a hill 75 meters above the city, it is a medieval defensive fortress built during the time of the reconquest.
+Used by Castilian kings as accommodation and a place for celebrations, it later became an artillery fort and then a weapons factory.
+After its destruction by the French during the War of Independence in 1813, there are hardly any buildings left standing.
+From the Castle it is possible to see fantastic views of the city.